Kate Rauner, Hanover, New Mexico, USA

-Kate’s an engineer living by the Gila Ntnl Forest, a volunteer firefighter, writer of science fiction novels and science inspired poetry.
+Kate Rauner is an engineer living by the Gila Ntnl Forest, a volunteer firefighter, writer of science fiction novels and science inspired poetry.

-I worked for over twenty years at the Rocky Flats Plant.
+Kate says: I worked for over twenty years at the Rocky Flats Plant.
 During the Cold War, I was a Chemical Engineer in a plutonium recycling and purification facility.
 I’ve held plutonium in my hands.
 Not many people can say that.

-When the decommissioning of Rocky Flats was complete (it’s a wildlife refuge now), I moved to work at the copper mines around Silver City, New Mexico, including the Santa Rita mine.
+When the decommissioning of Rocky Flats was complete (it’s a wildlife refuge now), I moved to the copper mines around Silver City, New Mexico, including the Santa Rita mine.
 Santa Rita has been mined since Native Americans collected copper there long before the Spaniards entered Mexico.